-\triangle This is the safety alert symbol.
-It is used to alert you to potential personal injury hazards.
-Obey all safety messages that follow this symbol to avoid possible injury or death. ▲ WARNING A WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.
-NOTICE A NOTICE indicates special precautions that must be taken to avoid damage to the vehicle or other property.
-TIP A TIP provides key information to make procedures easier or clearer.
+This is the safety alert symbol.
+It is used to alert you to potential per- sonal injury hazards.
+Obey all safety messages that follow this sym- bol to avoid possible injury or death.
+A WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+NOTICE A NOTICE indicates special precautions that must be taken to available damage to the vehicle or other property. ТІР A TIP provides key information to make procedures easier or clearer.

-^{} Product and specifications are subject to change without notice.
+\ Product and specifications are subject to change without notice.